Up to now I’ve done many jobs in my life.

 His son was doing fellowship in neurology after completing his medical degree and residency in Richmond, Virginia.

-I used to share an apartment building with him, and we used to swim almost everyday together.
+I used to share an apartment building with him, and we used to run and swim together.

 I knew him a little bit through his son so we started chatting.
 He asked me about what I know about naturopathy during our conversation.